SomethingNewUK/somethingnewuk.github.io/about/index.md

 All in all, we think we're offering something truly new in British politics; a party that wants to create a real alternative, and to truly improve the system.
 A party that doesn't want power for its own sake, but a party committed to giving that power back to the citizens of this country.

-### Spending & Donations
+### Income & Expenditure

-All of our spending and donations are published as open data, so that anyone can see them.
+All of our income and expenditurei s published as open data, so that anyone can see them.
 Visit our [finance pages](http://somethingnewuk.github.io/finances) for all the details.
 The spending schema was design with [Spend Network](http://spendnetwork.com), and can be used by any party, so we would like to encourage others to publish in the same way.

 ### Party Details